 While this implementation for find could be written as a template with respect to the element type, it would still be limited in its ability to handle different data types stored on the list.
-In particular, it only works when the description for the object being searched for (K in the function) is of the same type as the objects themselves.
-A more typical situation is that we are searching for a record that contains a key field who's value matches K. Similar functions to find and return a composite element based on a key value can be created using the list implementation, but to do so requires some agreement between the list ADT and the find function on the concept of a key, and on how keys may be compared.
+In particular, it only works when the description for the object being searched for (\mathbf{k} in the function) is of the same type as the objects themselves, and that can meaningfully be compared when using the == comparison operator.
+A more typical situation is that we are searching for a record that contains a key field who's value matches \mathbf{k} .
+Similar functions to find and return a composite element based on a key value can be created using the list implementation, but to do so requires some agreement between the list ADT and the find function on the concept of a key, and on how keys may be compared.
 This topic will be discussed in Section 4.4.